 The Port Number field should contain an integer that specifies the TCP/IP port number to which the database server is attached.
-This number must exactly match on all client and server machines for a database, or the connection will fail.
+For a specific database, this number must exactly match on all clients and the server, or the connection will fail.
 This setting corresponds to the DB_PtNum keyword in the dmconfig.ini file.
-The Port Number can be any integer from 1025 to 65535.
+The Port Number can be any integer value from 1025 to 65535.